 Even in death, the horns of wildebeest are impressive, in their intricacy and curvature.
 If the timing is right, you may even spot the keratin moth lurking on the surface of the skull, as it strips away the nutrients and lays its larvae in the crevices of the horn.

 The sun was casting a last spotlight of farewell across the savannah as our 4X4 bumped us along back to our camp, Serengeti Under Canvas, and I felt exhausted.
-One Mara River crossing will do that to you and we were privileged enough to see three in the course of our time travelling around the northern fringes of the Serengeti National Park in Tanzania and the Mara Triangle in Kenya.
+One Mara River crossing will do that to you and we were privileged enough to see three in the course of our time travelling around the northern fringes of the Serengeti National Park in Tanzania and the Mara Conservancies in Kenya.

 Back at camp, the grass grows to shoulder height painting our surrounds a golden hue.
 Disguised by the savannah, the wildlife may not be seen but they are most certainly heard with a bleating surround sound hinting at the wildebeest grazing just metres away.
 When dusk falls, we got used to the drawn-out bark of hyena at night, the lullaby of the Serengeti.